Justice Department urges judge to not postpone Trump’s classified documents trial

 “Many indicted defendants have demanding jobs that require a considerable amount of their time and energy, or a significant amount of travel,” they wrote.

-The Justice Department also disputed the suggested that an impartial jury could not be selected before the presidential election.
+The Justice Department also disputed the suggestion that an impartial jury could not be selected before the presidential election.

 “Our jury system relies on the Court’s authority to craft a thorough and effective jury selection process, and on prospective jurors’ ability and willingness to decide cases based on the evidence presented to them, guided by legal instructions from the Court,” the prosecutors wrote.